 \paragraph{PSZ2G286.98+32.90 (Fig.~\ref{fig:13})} It is the most massive of the whole CHEX-MATE sample, with $M_{500} \sim 1.4 \times 10^{15} ~ M_{\odot}$.
-Given its high mass, it has been used in strong and weak lensing analyses, which detected multiple substructures and determined it to be a massive, merging cluster (\cite{Finner2017,Zitrin2017,DAddona2024}).
-Recently \cite{Gitti2025} analysed in detail the central X-ray emission of this target by means of deep Chandra observations.
+Given its high mass, it has been used in strong and weak lensing analyses, which detected multiple sub-structures and determined it to be a massive, merging cluster (\citealt{Finner2017,Zitrin2017,DAddona2024}).
+Recently \cite{Gitti2025} analysed the central X-ray emission of this target in detail by means of deep \textit{Chandra} observations.
 They found a cold front and a shock in the NW direction and argued that this object has experienced past dynamical activities that heated the cluster cool core.
-This view is further supported by radio features found by \cite{Bagchi2011} and \cite{Bonafede2014}, which detected a giant radio halo with two relics and filamentary structures within their extension.
+This view is further supported by radio features found by \cite{Bagchi2011} and \cite{Bonafede2014}, who detected a giant radio halo with two relics and filamentary structures within their extension.
 The MeerKAT high-quality data are capable of recovering at high significance all the known features and to discover new diffuse structures toward the cluster outskirts (Fig.~\ref{fig:13}).
-In particular, we observe a number of filamentary structures beyond the NW relic that have been recently associated with a large scale contribution of the diffuse halo emission \citep{Salunkhe2025, Rajpurohit2025}.
+In particular, we observed a number of filamentary structures beyond the NW relic that were recently associated with a large scale contribution of the diffuse halo emission \citep{Salunkhe2025, Rajpurohit2025}.